yoviprasetyo/codeigniter3-mod/README.md

 # Codeigniter 3 MOD
+Just another version of Codeigniter with (maybe) silly modification (but in my case works).

 ## Description
 This is Codeigniter 3 with modification.
 The addition feature list:
 1. Tools like artisan in Laravel: Make Models, Controller, Migration, and run Seeder is available
 2. The database.php.example and config.php.example to keep database.php and config.php safe
 3. Add belongsTo and hasMany in the system/core/Model.php to add deal with relationship
+4. File index.php on the public/ directory

 ## Installation
 1. Clone this repo